 Imagine that you, the police detective, have arrived at the scene of a murder.
-Patrol officers immediately secured the area and have ten potential suspects standing by to speak with you.
+Patrol officers, after their hurried, blue-light-and-wailing-siren response, immediately secured the area and have ten potential suspects standing by to speak with you.
 And that’s where you shine.
 You’re well-known for your abilities as an interrogator.
 But how exactly do you begin an interview or interrogation?
 What are your first words?
 How do you know they’ll be the right words?

 So let’s try a little exercise to see how you measure up as an interviewer.
 I think most of you will find that you’re already quite good at it, and you’ll soon see why.

 The body of 26-year-old movie starlet Iona Porche was found in a walk-in closet, not far from the bathtub in her bedroom suite.
 She was quite dead, and most definitely squeaky clean and embarrassingly nude.
 Well, except for the bath towel draped across her right leg.

 Iona Porche on the set of her hit movie “IRONY VII: Strange-Looking Man Kills All Bad Actors Who Take Showers and Then Walk into ‘That’ Dark Room.”

 Ms. Porche’s personal assistant told you that she’d been concerned about the assortment of “weirdos” hanging around her boss in recent weeks.
 The assistant also stated that Ms. Porche was extremely naive, and that perhaps some of the odd folks had been taking advantage of her boss’s generosity.